MatthieuStigler/degree_flexibility_covid/README.md

 This dataset offers aggregated and transformed data derived from Google Mobility, Safegraph, Cuebiq, and PlaceIQ.
 To respect their data use agreements, we only provide anonymized county-level information.

-## How to run this in R: packages
+## How to run this, Software Requirements: R and R packages

-This folder uses the Rstudio R-project system.
+This folder uses R and the Rstudio R-project system.
 This allows all file paths to be expressed relatively to where the file `degree_flexibility_covid.Rproj` is located.
 Users should open the `degree_flexibility_covid.Rproj` in Rstudio.
 Alternatively, they should set the working directory to where `degree_flexibility_covid.Rproj` is located.

+R and R package versions can be read from the `renv.lock` file.
 This project was configured with `renv`, although it is deactivated by default within this project.
-To activate it, and hence get the same package versions as used tofor the paper, run:
+To activate it, and hence get the same package versions as used for the paper, run:

 ```
 renv::activate()